-- The indicators only work when the ignition is switched on.
-The indicator lamp $\diamondsuit$ or $\diamondsuit$ flashes in the instrument panel when the turns signals $\Rightarrow$ page 65 are working. - The indicators are cancelled automatically when the steering wheel is returned to the straight-ahead position. - The main beam headlights can only be switched on if the dipped beam headlights are already on.
-The main beam headlight indicator lamp ID then comes on in the instrument panel. - The headlight flasher comes on for as long as you pull the lever, even if no other lights are switched on.
-The main beam headlight indicator lamp ED then comes on in the instrument panel. - When the parking lights are switched on, the headlight and the rear light on one side of the car light up with reduced intensity.
+- The indicators are cancelled automatically when the steering wheel is returned to the straight-ahead position. - The main beam headlights can only be switched on if the dipped beam headlights are already on.
+The main beam headlight indicator lamp EO then comes on in the instrument panel. - The headlight flasher comes on for as long as you pull the lever, even if no other lights are switched on.
+The main beam headlight indicator lamp EO then comes on in the instrument panel. - When the parking lights are switched on, the headlight and the rear light on one side of the car light up with reduced intensity.
 The parking lights will only work with the ignition off.